bathtoken/seeingcurve/_posts/2018-05-13-the-running-game.md

 This article begins with a disclaimer: I don't really know all that much about NPB history.
 The few things I do know about the league's storied past tend to be statistical accountings of great seasons or careers gone by.
 I love that kind of history, but it has a hole.
 I know what happened, but I don't know how, and I don't know why.
 I think that's one of the reasons I found the topic of this piece so interesting when I stumbled upon it.
 I hope you will too.

 Baseball is better with a bit of speed.
-Home runs are great and all, and you don't need to have a firm grasp of RE24 to
+Home runs are great and all, and you don't need to have a firm grasp of RE24 to know how valuable the long ball can be.

+#WIP#